MatrixAI/Polykey-Docs/Vaults.md

 #### `public deleteVault(vaultName: string): boolean`
 * `vaultName`: Name of vault to be deleted

 Delete an existing vault.
 Deletes file from filesystem and updates mappings to vaults and vaultKeys.
 If it fails to delete from the filesystem, it will not modify any mappings and return false.

-Throws `ErrorVaultUndefined` if vault name does not exist.
+* Throws `ErrorVaultUndefined` if vault name does not exist.

 ---

 #### `public getVault(vaultName: string): Vault`
 * `vaultName`: Name of vault to get

 Retrieves a Vault instance from the vault manager's mapping of vaults.

-Throws a `ErrorVaultUndefined` exception if the name given does not exist.
+* Throws `ErrorVaultUndefined` if the name given does not exist.

 ---